What is GitHub Copilot?

 - GitHub Copilot Subscription: An active GitHub Copilot plan (Free, Pro, Business, or Enterprise)

-- VS Code: Visual Studio Code with the GitHub Copilot extension installed
+- VS Code or Copilot CLI: Visual Studio Code (stable) with the GitHub Copilot extension, or the GitHub Copilot CLI

 Get thebase URL and model name from your TrueFoundry AI Gateway playground using the unified code snippet: